-We will continue to explore additional financing opportunities, the strategic sale of a limited number of modern jack-ups and the opportunistic disposal of older assets in order to further strengthen the liquidity of the Company.
-While we have confidence that these actions will enable us to better manage our liquidity position, and we have a track record of delivering additional financing, there is no guarantee that any additional financing measures will be concluded successfully.
+In addition, in January 2021, we amended certain of our shipyard financing agreements, whereby we pay \$12 million in 2021 and \$24 million in 2022, to our shipyards, in order to defer debt amortisation, interest payments and maturity payments (including deposits for five newbuild rigs) into 2023.
+As a condition of these agreements, we raised a gross amount of \$46 million in new equity in January 2021.
+The shipyard agreements, and new equity, satisfied the conditions precedent to the Syndicated Facility and the Hayfin Facility in September 2020 discussed above.
+All of these amendments were effective on January 30, 2021.
+We will continue to explore additional financing opportunities and strategic sale of a limited number of modern jack-ups in order to further strengthen the liquidity of the Company.
+While we have confidence that these actions will enable us to better manage our liquidity position, and we have a track record of delivering additional financing and selling rigs, there is no guarantee that any additional financing or sale measures will be concluded successfully.